 Designed For Easy Outdoor Kitchen Integration

-This provides for a nice streamlined designed for the Traeger Timberline Gen 2 to be integrated into an outdoor kitchen cabinet setup, maybe even with some modular stainless steel cabinets.
+This provides for a nice streamlined design for the Traeger Timberline Gen 2 to be integrated into an outdoor kitchen cabinet setup, maybe even with some modular stainless steel cabinets.

 The Timberline Gen 2 vs The Competition

-Traeger with their WiFire integration and App are currently market leaders in that regard I believe, and these new Timberlime models feature an even stronger WiFi antenna for better reception and more reliable connectivity.
+These new Timberline models feature an even stronger WiFi antenna for better reception and more reliable connectivity.

-My Thoughts On The Traeger Timberline Gen 2…
+My Final Thoughts On The Traeger Timberline Gen 2…

-However, charging close to $4K for a pellet grill with a powered coated steel outer body I think is a tough sell.
-Granted there are those Traeger faithful that will only buy a Traeger and not consider products from other brands, but rationally they should.
+However, charging close to $4K for a pellet grill with a powered coated steel outer body, I think is a tough sell.

-That’s it, I’m now going to work on my Timberline Gen 1 vs Gen 2 article.
-If you want to explore your wider options not just from Traeger check out my Wood Pellet Grill Guide which is a collection of my articles.
+That’s it!
+If you want to explore your wider options, not just from Traeger, check out my Wood Pellet Grill Guide, which is a collection of my articles.
 Enjoy 🙂